Drug Endangered Children Awareness

 Our Purpose.

-We as the Cheatham Community Enhancement Coalition provide a multitude of resources and programs with DEC being one of them.
+We as the Cheatham County Community Enhancement Coalition provide a multitude of resources and programs with DEC being one of them.
 Our DEC program is funded through the TBI’s Dangerous Drugs Taskforce in hopes to save children and adolescents that are impacted by substance misuse.
 Our DEC Coordinator is 1 of 13 in the state of Tennessee.
-This is unique as many states have a state DEC program, but not multiple coordinators spreading from the west to the east like Tennessee.
+This is unique as many states have a state DEC program, but not multiple coordinators from the west to the east like Tennessee.
 That is because there is not only a need, but there is also a desire to help the youth who are in need.

 The Coalition strives to identify the needs of our community in hopes to intervene and even prevent when possible.
 We currently offer: